file-format/Products/content/en/pdf/go/markpdf/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Generate PDF Document via Free Go Library</h2>
 <p>Generating PDF documents with Go is pretty simple.
 All you need to do is create a blank PDf document with A4 size by using pdf.NewPDF("A4") method of the API.
-You can set measurements of the doucment in centimeters using pdf.SetUnits("cm") method and similary draw grid in newly created PDF document using pdf.DrawUnitGrid() method.</p>
+You can set measurements of the doucment in centimeters using pdf.SetUnits("cm") method and Similarly draw grid in newly created PDF document using pdf.DrawUnitGrid() method.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}